Bahrain-SEB-15/react-hoot-front-end/create-a-comment/README.md

 - To update it, we create a new array: `[...hoot.comments, newComment]`.
 This combines the existing `hoot.comments` array with the new comment at the end.

-- Finally, we assign this updated array to the `comments` property in the new `hoot` object and update the state.

 Let's look at it another way, with a step-by-step breakdown in code: